Tuesday 21 May 2024

 Naturopathic Health

 I'm excited to be working as a naturopath.
-It feels wonderful to be able to share what I have learned over the past 12 years with others in a tangible way.
+It feels wonderful to be able to share with others in a tangible way what I have learned over the past 12 years.
 I believe that healing is simpler than we may have been lead to believe.
 I am seeing strong patterns in the people I am working with.
 Unsurprisingly the gut plays a foundational role, as do diet and lifestyle.
 Which begs me to ask the question; do you ever feel that you are the one sabotaging your health?

 This blog is a shout out to my amazing 18 year old son who was once crippled by OCD and ended up on a life support machine aged 7 because his body couldn't cope with a respiratory virus.